How to Improve Your Life when You Don’t Know Where to Start

 5. Find some resources to help you.

 I’ve found that the right resources can really help me get on the path to my new and improved life.
-I’ve put together four of my favorites in the Ultimate Planner Pack:
+You don’t need to pay for coaching services if you’ve got some good books and self-determination.

 This summer, I’ve had to do a lot of self-evaluation.
 There is a lot I would like to do, but I had to really think about priorities and what is realistic to accomplish without overdoing it and crashing.
 It can be hard, because you I’m giving up some of what I want to do.
 Overall, it’s good, because I’m focusing on the most important things.